-In accordance with financial aid budget estimates, students may encounter up to \$975.00 per semester in transportation expenses (i.e., cost of fuel, car maintenance expenses, airfare, etc).
+In accordance with financial aid budget estimates, students may encounter up to \$975.00 per semester in transportation expenses (e.g., cost of fuel, car maintenance expenses, airfare).
 Those who live more than 60 miles from Lakeland College should plan accordingly for their additional costs.